Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Introduction

 In contrast to existing complex architectures, our work shows that effective fusion can be achieved through the integration of thoroughly decoupled modality-shared LR-MSIs and modality-complementary spatial and spectral information.
 This is achieved without relying on excessively deep networks or large parameter settings, yielding high-fidelity HR-HSIs with significantly improved efficiency in both computational complexity and inference speed.
 To this end, we propose MossFuse for unsupervised HMIF tasks, revealing the significance of modality decomposition.
-Our contributions are summarized as follows: